danielhollas/aiida-testing/docs/source/user_guide/archive_cache.rst

 Using :mod:`.archive_cache`
 ===========================

-:mod:`.archive_cache` provides the :py:func:`~aiida_testing.archive_cache.enable_archive_cache` pytest fixture.
+:mod:`.archive_cache` provides the :py:func:`~aiida_test_cache.archive_cache.enable_archive_cache` pytest fixture.
 It uses the AiiDA caching mechanisms to enable end-to-end tests of high-level workchains without executing individual `Calcjob` processes, if they can be cached from a stored archive.

-Here an example of using the :py:func:`~aiida_testing.archive_cache.enable_archive_cache` fixture to test a simple workchain using the ``diff`` code
+Here an example of using the :py:func:`~aiida_test_cache.archive_cache.enable_archive_cache` fixture to test a simple workchain using the ``diff`` code

 The workchain looks as follows